-Artificial Intelligence (AI) is ever changing as it is still in its developing stages, and is projected to grow into a $58.3 billion industry in 2021 according to MarketsandMarkets.
+Artificial Intelligence (AI) is ever-changing as it is still in its developing stages and is projected to grow into a $58.3 billion industry in 2021 according to MarketsandMarkets.
 AI is known for its dominance in image and speech recognition, navigation apps, smartphone personal assistants, and ride-sharing apps.

-AIs initial impact on the insurance sector will be to improve efficiencies and to automate customer-facing underwriting and claims processes.
+AI’s initial impact on the insurance sector will be to improve efficiencies and to automate customer-facing underwriting and claims processes.
 Once this has been done, AI is projected to identify, assess, and underwrite emerging risks and identify new revenue sources.
-It would also be able to cover fraud detection and prevention, personalized offerings and customer churn reduction.
+It would also be able to cover fraud detection and prevention, personalized offerings, and customer churn reduction.
 For insurance professionals and companies to use these benefits optimally, they should understand the prolific influence of AI on the insurance sector.

 Product Development

-This usage-based insurance (UBI) is different to what clients have experienced and what they expect because the offering is based on individual and current behaviors, instead of collected statistics and past trends.
+This usage-based insurance (UBI) is different from what clients have experienced and what they expect because the offering is based on individual and current behaviors, instead of collected statistics and past trends.
 The customized offering will prove to attract all walks of life, seeing that it may be customized to suit anyone’s needs and wants.

 Sales and Marketing

 Customized insurance offerings, in turn, allow insurance companies to utilize customized marketing.
 By combining customized offerings with customer intelligence, insurance companies would be able to successfully target their target markets.
 This would enhance the efficiency of the consumer-focused sales journey.
 This will provide a plethora of opportunities for insurance professionals.
-To reap as many benefits as possible, insurance professionals should obtain a Property and Casualty license
+To reap as many benefits as possible, insurance professionals should obtain a Property and Casualty license.

 Insurers need to keep in mind that clients expect communication from their insurance providers.
 According to a study by Deloitte, 57% of insurance customers prefer to hear from their providers at least semi-annually, while only 47% receive that communication consistency.
 This expectation by insurance clients may be met by AI, which would be able to automate the communication process.